2/21/2025

 speaker

 Yeah, Doug, it's John.
 Hi.
-Yeah, I mean, obviously, you know, our board, you know, recommends it, or we recommend our dividend or approve it.
+Yeah, I mean, obviously, you know, our board, you know, recommends it, or we recommend our dividend.
+Our board approves it.
 That'll happen over the next month.
-But, you know, I mean, we look at a number of factors, you know, first and foremost is, you know, where our current and near term to medium term projected ROEs are on investments.
-So, I mean, that's the, the first thing.
-You know, we also look at where average, you know, sort of ROEs have been more historically over a longer timeframe.
-And then also look at, you know, sort of the competitive environment where dividend yields are for that.
+But, you know, I mean, we look at a number of factors.
+You know, first, First and foremost is where our current and near-term to medium-term projected ROEs are on investments.
+So that's the first thing.
+We also look at where average ROEs have been more historically over a longer timeframe, and then also look at the competitive environment where dividend yields are for that.
 So, I mean, those are all things we're going to be taking a look at as we move over the course of the next month.
-But to Brian's point, I think, you know, we are pretty selective about where we add agency CNBS.
-So, we're not, you know, adding it much, much lower than where we're seeing agency R&BS.
-I mean, it's obviously the ROEs are a little bit lower because they don't have the convexity risk.
-So, they should be a little bit lower.
-But that's kind of
+But to Brian's point, I think, you know, we are pretty selective about where we add agency CMBS.
+So, we're not, you know, adding it much, much lower than where we're seeing.
+The ROEs are a little bit lower because they don't have the convexity risk, so they should be a little bit lower, but that's kind of how we're looking at it.

 speaker